Taffer/handy/README.md

 This version of the `pylint` script (which lives in `/usr/bin/pylint` on Cygwin) converts the Windows path to a UNIXy Cygwin path and carries on.

+## rclone-sync-music.sh

+Syncs my music collection to Backblaze's excellent B2 cloud storage using `rclone`.
+Limits bandwidth usage during the day so I could still work from home while doing the initial upload (which took a week or so).
+Also, so my family doesn't kill me for hogging the limited up-stream bandwidth.

+Sure be nice if Canada's Internet wasn't controlled by a colluding duopoly.
+Maybe in another 20 years I'll be able to get fibre to my home.

 ## subl.sh